Miami is New, Australia and China Return in 2022

 The Dates For The 2022 Formula One Racing Season

-The Formula One Calendar for 2022 has been announced and it will see the return of Australia and China at the beginning of the year and the new arrival next year will be in Miami, which we are proud to say we are offering hospitality packages for our clients for this event.
+The Formula One Calendar for 2022 has been announced and it will see the return of Australia at the beginning of the year and the new arrival next year will be in Miami, which we are proud to say we are offering hospitality packages for our clients for this event.
 Please contact us if you would like to know more or book one of the Grand Prix events that we offer next year.

 The 2022 Calendar has been set for the Formula One season and will include again the same as last year - a total of 23 grand prix races from all around the world.
 The season will start in Bahrain on the 20th of March, then staying in the Middle East it will continue in Saudi Arabia the following week.
 It will be good to see Australia and China back, who have not hosted a race since the start of the COVID-19 pandemic.
 Below is the whole season calendar for next year as it set at the moment (18-09-2021).